 SUPRA Growth Scholarship

-A collaborative, co-funded research project with the AFL assessing the social and cultural impacts the AFL has with Aboriginal and Torres Strait Islander Communities.
-This project works with a variety of AFL programs including professional AFL clubs and state sporting associations across each state.
-The project focusses on understanding a range of impacts across each layer of the ecosystem including individuals, communities, the AFL and governments.
-The research will also explore how programs are designed with community to achieve outcomes.
+This was a collaborative, co-funded research project with the AFL assessing the social and cultural impacts the AFL has with Aboriginal and Torres Strait Islander Communities.
+This project worked with a variety of AFL programs including professional AFL clubs and state sporting associations across each state.
+The project focussed on understanding a range of impacts across each layer of the ecosystem including individuals, communities, the AFL and governments.
+The research also explored how programs are designed with community to achieve outcomes.

 Research Lead: Dr Samantha Edwards-Vandenhoek